 Turning down a job offer is as stressful as applying for a job.
-At one point of time, you had tried every possible way to get that job offer, but now you have to tell the employer that you are no longer interested.
+Sometimes it happens that the job offer that you initially worked really hard to grab does not appeal you anymore and you have to tell the employer that you are no longer interested.
 Well, there could be many reasons to decline the job offer, such as:

 – The position no longer seems a good match for you

 – Your priorities have changed and you are not interested anymore

 – More research has attracted you to another job offer

 – Relocating doesn’t seem a right option for you now (if that particular job required relocation)

 – You have got a more appropriate job offer from another employer

 And, the list goes on…

 Read >> How to Evaluate a Job Offer

 Whatever be the reason, it is vital that you end the deal on a proper note so that you do not burn the bridges.
 After all, the world is really small and you never know when you might again get interested in this job at any point of time in the future.
 Therefore, the idea is to be cautious about how you proceed with conveying this to the recruiter.